 Weevils on sago palms can kill the plants.
 The eggs don’t damage the plants, nor do the weevil adults.
 It is when the weevils are in the larva stage that palm weevil damage occurs.

 The life cycle of the palm weevil begins when the adult female weevils lay eggs on or near the sago palm trees.
-The larva hatch out of the eggs in a few days, and bore into the living tissues of the tree.
+The larva hatches out of the eggs in a few days and bore into the living tissues of the tree.
 The weevils stay in the larval stage for up to five months, digging holes in the trees.
 The damage from weevils on sago palms can be so severe that the trees die within six months.

 When the larva stops eating the living wood of the tree, it builds a cocoon out of palm fibers.
 The cocoons of weevils on sago palms are usually located inside the trunk of a leaf stalk.
 The adult emerges from the cocoon after about 20 days and sets to mating and laying more eggs.

 Sago Palm Weevil Control